-Owner submits its proposal.135 Pursuant to the tariff, a non-incumbent transmission developer that qualifies to develop a regulated reliability solution is eligible for cost allocation and cost recovery, if its project receives regulatory approval.136 Where an alternative regulated solution
+Owner submits its proposal.
+Pursuant to the tariff, a non-incumbent transmission developer that qualifies to develop a regulated reliability solution is eligible for cost allocation and cost recovery, if its project receives regulatory approval.
+Where an alternative regulated solution

-133 See, N.Y.
+$^{^{134}}$ See, N.Y.
 Indep.
 Sys.
 Operator, Inc., 109 FERC ¶ 61,372 at PP 38-39 (2004) and N.Y.
 Indep.
 Sys.
 Operator, Inc., 111 FERC ¶ 61,182 at P 19 (2005) (accepting unsigned agreements between the NYISO and the NYTOs providing for the NYTOs participation in the NYISO's comprehensive reliability planning process, filed by the NYISO on August 24, 2004, and revised on February 25, 2005).

-134 LS Power at n.23.
+135 LS Power at n.23.

-135 See § 31.2.5.7.1.
+136 See § 31.2.5.7.1.

-receives the necessary governmental approval, a non-incumbent developer will be entitled to the same cost recovery as a Responsible Transmission Owner if the regulated backstop solution were implemented (i.e., full recovery of all reasonably incurred costs, including costs related to the development of the project).137 It is not reasonable for a project proposed by a non-incumbent to receive full cost recovery prior to its approval.
+receives the necessary governmental approval, a non-incumbent developer will be entitled to the same cost recovery as a Responsible Transmission Owner if the regulated backstop solution were implemented (i.e., full recovery of all reasonably incurred costs, including costs related to the development of the project).138 It is not reasonable for a project proposed by a non-incumbent to receive full cost recovery prior to its approval.
 Contrary to LS Power, the NYTOs are not entitled to recover all of their development costs for projects even if they are never built.
-Rather, NYTOs face the potential for denial of cost recovery if it were determined that their costs were not prudently incurred.138
+Rather, NYTOs face the potential for denial of cost recovery if it were determined that their costs were not prudently incurred.139

 The Commission should also reject LS Power's contention that the Commission should mandate a mechanism for the blanket recovery of all development costs for all proposed solutions.
 Many projects are proposed that are never developed, and the costs of such projects should not always be recovered through rates.
 Fundamentally, LS Power's proposed unqualified right to recover planning and development costs would eliminate the financial risks for proposing a project, regardless of whether the project is likely to be viable or to receive the necessary regulatory approvals.
 Such a process would likely result in New York consumers paying for a non-incumbents' planning or development costs regardless of the viability or merits of the proposal.
 The Filing Parties note that a non-incumbent developer may always petition the Commission for transmission rate incentives under Section 219 of the Federal Power Act and Order No. 679 to mitigate the financial risks of proposing a project.
-Those incentives include, among others, the recovery of pre-commercial costs and the recovery of prudently incurred costs in the event the project is abandoned for reasons beyond the developer's control.139
+Those incentives include.

-137 See § 31.5.6.
+138 See § 31.5.6.

-138 See, e.g., New England Power Co., 31 FERC ¶ 61,047 at 61,085 (1985), enforced, Violet v.
+139 See, e.g., New England Power Co., 31 FERC ¶ 61,047 at 61,085 (1985), enforced, Violet v.
 FERC, 800 F.2d 280 (1st Cir.
 1986).